kamranahmedse/developer-roadmap/src/data/roadmaps/javascript/content/111-javascript-this-keyword/109-bind-method.md

 # bind() method

-The `bind()` method return a new method that has its `this` keyword refers to the aspire object, with a given sequence of arguments which can be call later.
+The `bind()` method returns a new method that has its `this` keyword refers to the aspire object, with a given sequence of arguments that can be called later.

 Visit the following resources to learn more: